100mslive/slack-huddle-clone/README.md

-# Clubhouse Clone in React
+# Slack Huddle Clone in React

-This is template.

-You can read [this guide/blog](https://www.100ms.live/blog/clubhouse-clone-in-react) to follow and build clubhouse like appplication.
+You can read [this guide/blog](https://www.100ms.live/blog/slack-huddle-clone) to follow and build Slack Huddle like appplication.

 Have question / stuck at something?
 [Join our Discord Server](https://www.100ms.live/discord)